joeplustenhouwer/myweb/content/publication/LusSal/index.md

 +++
-title = "Learning to be rational in the presence of news : a lab investigation" date = 2025-01-16T00:00:00 draft = false
+title = "Learning to be rational in the presence of news: a lab investigation" date = 2025-01-16T00:00:00 draft = false